james20141606/NMJ_automatic_pipeline/README.md

 ## Dataset

 W11 and deeper of NMJ EM data.
 In seperate masks.
+Export segment data with seeding point on it.

 ## Training